KDAB/cxx-qt/book/src/concepts/threading.md

 ## Multi threading

 To achieve safe multi-threading on the Rust side we use an `UpdateRequester`.
-Where the Rust thread is started (eg in an invokable) the `UpdateRequester` should be cloned into the thread.
+Where the Rust thread is started (eg an invokable) the `UpdateRequester` should be cloned into the thread.

 Then when the background thread needs to update a value in the Qt object it requests an update, this is posted into the same queue as above.
 Once the event loop occurs this calls `UpdateRequestHandler` in the [RustObj Handlers](../qobject/handlers.md) so that you can safely call setters or emit signals from the Qt thread and synchronise your state to the foreground.